RelianceScope: An Analytical Framework for Examining Students' Reliance on Generative AI Chatbots in Problem Solving: Proof-of-Concept Study

 The students then spent 20 minutes on a learning activity (Stages 3 \& 4).
 The activity involved creating a To-Do app that taught them how to set up a Vue.js app, display data reactively, and handle user input events.
 The students used an interface shown in Figure~\ref{fig:interface}.
 On the left (A), students were instructed on the learning objective and step-by-step guidance to create the app with a demo video of the outcome.
 We decided to provide the six-step guidance to prevent students from requesting AI to generate the entire code at once.
 By having students work on their code incrementally, we aimed to observe multiple rounds of their self-regulation during their learning.
 Students could move between the steps as long as their code did not produce any console errors.
 In the middle (B), students were given a skeleton code and could edit it and check the outcome.
 For each step, the code editor highlighted the relevant part of the code.
 On the right (C), students could chat with an AI chatbot, starting with the message, ``Feel free to ask for any help!''
 The chatbot could access the list of step-by-step guidance, answer code, students' current step, and their code.
 The chatbot was powered by gpt-4o-mini-2024-07-18 at the temperature set to 0 and had a minimal safeguard prompt to elicit students' natural usage of AI; however, we had to add an instruction that makes the chatbot refrain from giving answer code at once to avoid cases where students ask for a hint, but the chatbot gives direct answers.

 After the learning activity, students took a post-test consisting of the same multiple-choice questions as the pre-test (Stage 5).
 The post-test also had a 5-minute time limit, and students were informed that their test score would impact their course grade.
-To further prevent random guessing, we informed students that we would deduct 1 point for incorrect answers, add 1 point for correct answers, and give 0 points for selecting ``I don't know.''
+To further prevent random guessing, we informed students that we would deduct 1 point for incorrect answers.
 At the end (Stage 6), students answered four free-form questions about their challenges in forming appropriate reliance on AI.